Comprehensive Guide to Recruitment Panels | Hubble

-In unmoderated studies, you can recruit participants through our internal panel.
+In unmoderated studies, you can recruit both B2B and B2C participants through our internal panel.
 We've partnered with Respondent, a market leader in linking organizations with high-quality participants for user research, to offer access to a pool of over 3 million participants distributed globally across 150+ countries.

 With the recruitment process streamlined, you can connect with participants in less than 30 minutes.
-Our Respondent integration makes distributing screeners, qualifying participants, and incentivizing participants all automated.
+Our Respondent integration automates the process of distributing screeners, qualifying and incentivizing participants.

 The recruiting feature is available depending on your team’s subscription plan.
 To learn more, schedule a call with us.